lakillo/archaeology-machine-learning/CONTRIBUTING.md

 	- english language text
 	- strontium

-5. **method** = the name of the main machine learning model/algorithm used. use acronyms if you can to keep it short, there will be a reference section to explain them, e.g.:
+5. **technique** = the name of the main machine learning model/algorithm used. use acronyms if you can to keep it short, there will be a reference section to explain them, e.g.:
 	- R-CNN
 	- BERT
 	- SVM